What is public speaking?

-Here, we give you some unique tips to overcome the fear of public speaking:
+So, here are some unique tips to help you overcome the fear of public speaking:

 Act Like A Storyteller

 We all make notes, powerpoint presentations, speeches and other written material to help us on stage.
 But it's important to remember that all that stuff is there just for your reference or to help you point out some facts and such but they are not meant to be plainly read through without any emotion or expression.
 Try to get involved with your audience, state examples from personal experience, make the session more interactive.
 Be passionate about the topic that you are speaking as will it also arouse interest in your audience and keep them engaged in the session.